Basars/preprocessors/README.md

   --mode {inspector,mask,roi}
                         inspector    Generate four-in-one images to compare masks, overlay and noise-eliminated with original image
-                        mask         Generate binary masks that will be used as Dataset for segmentation models roi          Generate region-of-interest images that will be used as Dataset for classification model
+                        mask         Generate binary masks that will be used as Dataset for segmentation models
-  --jobs JOBS           Number of workers
+                        roi          Generate region-of-interest images that will be used as Dataset for classification models --jobs JOBS           Number of workers
 ```